Sheehan on bench as Kelleher starts against Springboks

 In the replacements, Sheehan replaces Rob Herring while fly-half Jack Crowley comes in for Ross Byrne.

-Ireland leads Pool B after the wins over Romania and Tonga in which Farrell's side scored 20 tries, while the Springboks defeated Scotland before earning maximum points against Romania.
+Ireland lead Pool B after the wins over Romania and Tonga in which Farrell's side scored 20 tries, while the Springboks defeated Scotland before earning maximum points against Romania.

 The winner of the highly anticipated Stade de France encounter will be well placed to top the pool and book a likely quarter-final against New Zealand.